Evaluating your talent

 Since moving to a virtual audition platform because of the pandemic, the audition for the musical theatre program will include the following:

-- Monologue — Prepare a monologue from a play or musical, not to exceed a combined total of three minutes.
+- Monologue — Prepare a monologue from a play or musical, not to exceed 90 seconds.
 These selections should be drawn from contemporary, published theatre literature and should not require props.
 The selections should be appropriate to your age and type, and be prepared and memorized.
-Review the Audition Preparation Guide for helpful suggestions.
+Please review the Audition Preparation Guide for helpful suggestions.
+You should also have a second, contrasting monologue prepared in the event the auditors need to see more of your work.
+The second monologue should also not be more than 90 seconds in length.

 - Interviews — You will be interviewed by members of the faculty to discuss skills and interests.
 An interview will allow you to talk informally with a faculty member and discover what Missouri State University and you have to offer one another.